-Curiolis is a small design consultancy focusing on user-centered digital product development: the art and science of crafting user experiences that meet users’ needs and exceed their expectations.
+Curiolis is a small design and human factors consultancy focusing on user-centered product development: the art and science of crafting user experiences that meet users’ needs and exceed their expectations.

 Curiolis is run by Jonathan Kendler, a leading user interface designer and human factors engineer specializing in healthcare-related products.View LinkedIn profile

 Jonathan has over 20 years of experience working on a wide range of medical devices including dialysis machines, patient monitors, infusion pumps, and glucose monitors.
 His human factors engineering and user interface design work has helped various medical device manufacturers gain regulatory approval for their products, as well as gain users’ praise.
 He has also worked on various consumer products, industrial instruments, and software applications.